-(l) if required by the Municipality, a certificate of a conveyancer indicating that no restrictive condition in respect of the application is contained in such title deeds.; and
+(l) if required by the Municipality, a certificate of a conveyancer indicating that no restrictive condition in respect of the application is contained in such title deeds.

+(2) An application for a change in land use purpose as contemplated in section 30(3)(a)(iv) read with section 72, must be accompanied by the following documents:

+(a) an approved application form, completed and signed by the applicant;

+(b) proof of community approval granted as a result of a community participation process conducted in terms of Customary Law;

+(c) a site development plan;

+(d) the proof of payment of application fees.

-(2) The Municipality may make guidelines relating to the submission of additional information and procedural requirements.
+(3) The Municipality may make guidelines relating to the submission of additional information and procedural requirements.

 Application fees